lemos999/Singulari-Tea-Codex-Prompt-for-Gemini/README.md

 ### 5.2.
 Source Code Policy

 -   All `*.prompt.txt` files included in this repository are open for viewing and modification.
--   However, the source code for bundling-related scripts, including `prompt-bundler.js`, is not public.
+-   However, the source code for bundling-related scripts, including `prompt-bundler.js`, is not public.(Commercial use requires preserving the license information)